sictweb/bti425-2020/graded-work/assign5.md

 In the previous assignments, we worked with in-memory data, and with data from your Teams API.

 Here, we will work with both.
-In addition, the in-memory data will be backed with local storage.
+In addition, the in-memory data will be backed with *local storage*.
+There are many kinds of local storage available, but we are going to use the [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) object that's in every browser, and is a property of the browser's `Window` object.

-( a bit different / more )
+We can store key-value pairs in local storage.
+Let's assume that both will be string type.
+Can we store objects (e.g. JavaScript objects and arrays)?
+Yes.
+We transform the object into JSON when saving/storing.
+When reading, we transform the string into JSON, which can then become the value of a variable or property.

+While the official documentation ([linked above](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage)) is OK, [this article by Craig Buckler](https://www.safaribooksonline.com/blog/2013/10/10/how-to-use-html5-local-storage/) covers all of the functionality we need.
+Read it, practice (before you need to use it), and then use it.

 <br>

 ##### Data / schema classes

-> TBA - must be reviewed and edited
+At this point in modern life, every student has created many user accounts.
+Think of that scenario for a moment.

+> This list of properties is still being edited.
+> It will likely be reformatted as a table with some guidance about types, UI/UX, and validation.

-Generate then write a class that has all the necessary data properties for an employee, and for a project.
+Generate then write a class that has all the necessary data properties for a user account.
+We want good coverage of many HTML Form elements, and therefore HTML5 and Angular form features.
+At a minimum, the properties should include:
+* user name (which is an email address)
+* full name (or you can use separate fields for family name and given name(s))
+* date the account was created (which can be a string)
+* birth date of the user (ditto)
+* description (should allow lengthy text, a few hundred characters; the UI entry element will be a `<textarea>`)
+* kind of user (e.g. standard user, or a user account manager)
+* skills (which the user will select in the UI)

+Generate then write a class that has all the necessary data properties for a team.

-Incidentally, as you will learn, you must also write classes for team and position.
+Incidentally, as you will learn, you must also write classes for project, employee, and position.
 Why?
-An employee object includes a reference to a position.
-And, a team object includes a reference to a "team lead" (which is an employee), and has a collection of "team members" (employee references).
-Etc.
+A team object has a collection of projects, an employee object, and a collection of employees.
+An employee object includes a position.

 > A note about writing data / schema classes: Obviously, it is possible to create a separate source code file to hold each class.
 > Alternatively, it is also possible to create a single source code file to hold the code for *all* classes.